 A. Halibut: The cooperative's fishing plan instituted a management scheme to discourage high halibut bycatch rates since the co-op's RP fishing would cease once its halibut PSC mortality cap was reached.
 Standards were set and enforced by the co-op members to abide by the halibut PSC mortality rate limits (Table 6).
-The ISA Rockfish Co-op used 52,928 lbs or 99% of its final halibut PSC allocation of 53,609 lbs (2 mt were transferred to the ISA coop from the NP coop to cover a post-season overage due to observer data being deleted post-season).
+The ISA Rockfish Co-op used 53,145 lbs or 88% of its final halibut PSC allocation of 60,475 lbs.